Recording yourself on saxophone is a great way to monitor your progress and improve.

 Other bits and bobs

-In addition to the big stuff listed above, you’ll also need a microphone stand and a decent quality microphone lead to connect it all together.
+In addition to the big stuff listed above, you’ll also need a mic stand and a decent quality microphone lead to connect it all together.
 Mic placement is also important to capture the saxophone’s sound properly.

 Listening to your work

 Using your computer speakers is fine but if you have the budget, upgrading to a pair of studio monitor speakers is best.
-These will give you a much more accurate idea of the sound.
+These will give you a much more accurate idea of the original and natural sound.